Summer Internship Projects 2026

 Goal for the internship

-- We will map the structure of donation networks that are recovered from publicly available data from the Federal Election Commission.
+- We will analyze the structure of donation networks that are recovered from publicly available data from the Federal Election Commission.

 - We will explore the patterns behind donations in a few key historical elections to map the networks of donors and the strategic dynamics behind donations.